From birdwatching to five-star accommodation in a time warp, here are five of our favourite islands in England.

 St Michael’s Mount, Cornwall

 The entire essence of Cornwall appears to have been distilled into this immoderately picturesque icon of Cornish myth and history, a quarter of a mile from the mainland.
 Saints and tinners, soldiers and fishermen, Royalists and Parliamentarians, artists, gardeners and architects have all left their mark on the island, but it’s far from pickled in its past.
 A community of about 50 live in the houses and cottages clustered around the harbour and the castle is home to James and Mary St Aubyn, who have been in full-time residence since James’s uncle, the late Lord St Levan, retired to the mainland in 2003.
 When the cobbled granite causeway is exposed at low tide, it’s just a five-minute walk to the island from Marazion and a chalked notice informs you of the time by which you must leave in order to avoid being cut off by the tide.
-There are boats too, and the island’s amphibious bus-boat, although getting lost and missing the tide is not very likely, for unless the castle and its gardens are open, there’s only the small harbour to explore and the Sail Loft restaurant, run by the National Trust, who share the responsibility for the island with the St Aubyns.
+A boat service runs when the causeway is under water.

 Get 10% off all titles in our Slow Travel series: